ArthurVimond/oscleton-sdk-doc/public/docs/getting-started/ios/receiver.md

 # Receiver

-In order to listen for incoming changes from your Live set, use OSReactiveReceiver.
+In order to listen for incoming changes from your Live set, two implementations are available:

+- OSReactiveReceiver
+- OSCallbackReceiver

 ## ReactiveReceiver